Big 4 vs MBB Consulting: Key Differences in Pay, Work, and Career Trajectory (2026)

 MBB firms almost never stay to implement.
 They deliver the recommendation and leave.

 Big 4 consulting is different.
-While EY-Parthenon or Monitor Deloitte will run a pure strategy engagement, the broader Deloitte or EY consulting practices are often hired to implement.
-A Deloitte S&O project might span 2 years and involve 40 consultants rolling out SAP across a company's finance function.
-The strategic thinking is present, but the day-to-day is closer to project management.
+The strategy arms have their own case prep paths: EY-Parthenon / EYP case interview guide, Monitor Deloitte case interview guide, and Strategy& case interview guide.
+The broader Deloitte, EY, PwC, and KPMG consulting practices are often hired to implement.
+A Deloitte S&O project might span multiple workstreams over a long rollout.
+The strategic thinking is present, but the day-to-day can be closer to project management, stakeholder management, and delivery.

 Salary Comparison in Depth